I-70/I-71 Downtown Ramp Up: Phase 2E

-All three lanes of I-70 east are shifted to the north between Grant Ave. and 18th St. to allow for reconstruction of existing lanes.
-The exit ramp from I-70 east to I-71 north will be maintained, but to access the ramp, drivers must be in the middle or right lane.
-I-70 east through traffic should stay left.
+All lanes of I-70 east were realigned to the north between Grant Ave. and 18th St. and drivers must now stay left to continue on I-70 east.
+The new exit ramp tunnel from I-70 east to I-71 north is open.
+To access the ramp, drivers must be in the middle or right lane.

 Current ramp impacts include:

 - Exit ramp from I-70 east to Parsons Avenue is now OPEN.